benni-ben/gome/README.md

 ## Feedback

-For connecting the feedback, Netlify functions is used, and connected to a Discord webhook.
-The function
+For connecting the feedback, **Netlify functions is used**, and is connected to a Discord webhook.
+The function on Netlify will send a `POST` request to Discord's webhook API, and return the status.
+For now, the avatar icon is just a picture of some potatoes. 🥔🥔🥔🥔

 ## Development tools used